Privacy Awards give a podium to companies and governments that see privacy as an opportunity to stand out positively.

 Government, healthcare and education.

-The presentation of the Dutch Privacy Awards 2024 took place at the 7th National Privacy Conference, organised by ECP | Platform for the Information Society and the Privacy First Foundation.
-This year, the conference focused on the theme of Education and Privacy.
+The presentation of the Dutch Privacy Awards 2025 will take place on 28 January during the National Privacy Conference, organised by ECP | Platform for the Information Society and Privacy First.

 BlueGen.ai has developed software for generating synthetic data, a privacy-safe variant of personal data.
 This synthetic data looks the same, behaves the same, contains the same static properties, patterns and trends, but cannot be traced back to an individual from the original dataset.